beshungh/Sales-Supply-Chain-Analysis/README.md

 ```

 ### Exploratory Data Analysis in PostgreSQL
-The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions were grouped into two part:
+The EDA involved exploring the Global Superstore dataset to answer Key questions.These key questions are:

-###### Primary Questions
   - Which region incur the highest shipping costs, and how does it compare to other regions?
   - What is the average shipping cost for different product categories, and are there any significant variations?
   - How are our orders distributed among different priorities, and is there any impact on profitability?
-  - What is the average profit associated with different order priorities, and are there trends or patterns?
+  - Which product categories and sub-categories are driving the majority of our profits, and how can we optimise our product mix or marketing efforts to enhance profitability in underperforming categories?
   - What percentage of our orders are being returned, and is there a specific product category with a high return rate?
   - Which products have the highest return rates, and what impact do returns have on overall sales and profit?

-###### Secondary Questions
- - What is the total sales amount for each category and sub-category?
- - Which product has the highest and lowest sales?
- - What is the overall profit for each region?
- - Identify the products with the highest and lowest profits.
- - Which category has the highest and lowest quantity sold?
- - What is the average quantity sold for each sub-category?
- - Analyse the impact of discounts on sales and profit.
- - Identify products with the highest and lowest discounts.
- - What is the total shipping cost for each region?
- - Calculate the average shipping cost for different categories.
- - Analyse the distribution of orders based on priority.
- - Calculate the average profit for different order priorities.
- - Determine the percentage of returned orders.
- - Identify the products with the highest return rates.
- - Compare sales and profit across different regions.
- - Identify regions with the highest and lowest sales.
- - Analyse the sales and profit trends over different years.
- - Compare the performance of different product categories
- - Identify the most popular product categories.

 ### Data Cleaning